absolutegravitas/exp-mylightpack-1/JOURNAL.md

 - added basic dexieClient and upstashClient
 - created schema v1 and v2 DBML located in /schema

-20-Feb
+21-Feb
-- placeholder routes for waitlist, About
+- placeholder routes for waitlist, about
-- shadcnn based montecc components
+- shadcnn based montec ui components
-- docss forr nextjs react upstashh in continuee
+- docs for nextjs and upstash and dexie in continue

 LATER